No. 12 Florida State women cruise past No. 6 Texas A&M 80-58

 It’s the second straight year TCU has hosted the event, in its 14th season.
 The previous year, coach Gary Blair and his Aggies were the hosts.
 Maggie Dixon died of heart arrhythmia in 2006.
 The first tournament in her honor was held later that year at Army, where she coached.

-Chennedy Carter, the Southeastern Conference preseason player of the year, scored 20 points but had a rough shooting night.
-Carter missed all seven of her 3-point attempts, including a good look that could have pulled the Aggies (5-1) within four late in the third quarter.
+Chennedy Carter, the Southeastern Conference preseason player of the year, scored 20 points but had a rough shooting night for the Aggies (5-1).

+Carter, who went to high school in the Dallas-Fort Worth area, missed all seven of her 3-point attempts, including a good look that could have pulled Texas A&M within four late in the third quarter.
 She was 8 of 22 from the field.

+“Chennedy has got to learn what the defense is giving her,” Blair said.
+“What they’re giving her, they want her to shoot the 3.
+She wanted to come back home and put on a show like she’s been putting a show on everybody all year.
+This wasn’t one of her better decision games offensive or defensively.”

 Gillespie was 5 of 6 from inside the 3-point line while going 3 of 10 outside the arc, but one of those 3s opened the second half and gave the Seminoles (7-0) their first double-digit lead at 43-32.

-Florida State’s 13-point lead in the third quarter was down to five late in the period before buckets late in the shot clock from Kourtney Weber and Nicki Ekhomu, a senior who had a career-high 12 assists and scored 15 points.
+Florida State’s 13-point lead in the third quarter was down to five late in the period before buckets late in the shot clock from Kourtney Weber and Ekhomu, who assisted on Weber’s basket and finished with 15 points.

+“When we cut it down to five, we should have capitalized,” said Shambria Washington, who had the Aggies’ only 3-pointer as they finished 1 of 11 from beyond the arc.
+“We didn’t capitalize on our moment when he had the chance.”

 BIG PICTURE